How to Test Your Singular SDK Integration

 For every event you've implemented in your SDK integration:

-1. Trigger the event from the app and check that it appears in the event log with the name you gave the event.
+1. Trigger the event from the app and check that it appears in the testing console log with the name you gave the event.

 If the event does not show up, it is possible the app was opened before the device was completely registered in the Testing Console.
-Check the attribution logs for the event.
+Check the export logs for the event.

 Test Revenue